 This includes questions about their origins and how the main component of cosmic rays (protons) are accelerated to such high velocity.
-Thanks to new research led by the University of Nagoya, scientists have quantified the amount of cosmic rays produced in a supernova remnant for the first time.
+Thanks to new research led by Nagoya University, scientists have quantified the amount of cosmic rays produced in a supernova remnant for the first time.
 This research has helped resolve a 100-year mystery and is a major step towards determining precisely where cosmic rays come from.

 While scientists theorize that cosmic rays originate from many sources – our Sun, supernovae, gamma-ray bursts (GRBs), and Active Galactic Nuclei (aka. quasars) – their exact origin has been a mystery since they were first discovered in 1912.
 Similarly, astronomers have theorized that supernova remnants (the after-effects of supernova explosions) are responsible for accelerating them to nearly the speed of light.